shieldworks/aegis/README.md

 // that has its advantages (as me being the benevolent dictator) but also
 // limitations (I work on Aegis on my **persona** time).

+// TODO: to docs: using a `todo.txt` format to track issues, as this is
+// the fastest way to bootsrap a project.
+Will continue to do text-base
+// issue management until the project is either mature enough, or I start feeling
+// some pain. — maybe I won’t need to use GitHub issues “ever”, not sure.

 ## Design Documents